uwe-app/website/site/docs/installation/index.md

 ## Install

-Currently we support the Linux and MacOS operating systems; use our [[https://release.uwe.app/install.sh|quick install script]] to download the [[docs/installation/version-manager]] which will install all the required components:
+Currently we support the Linux and MacOS operating systems; use our [quick install script][] to download the [[docs/installation/version-manager]] which will install all the required components:

 ```text
 curl https://release.uwe.app/install.sh | sh